-Enter detailed explanation of how you came up with the supplies costs.
+Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.
 Office Supplies cost is based off of known past expenditures needed to support the AS MCSAP Program and is inclusive of all general supplies used within the MCSAP office (e.g., filing folders, paper, pens, staplers & staples, printer ink, etc.).
-The cost of living in AS has increased significantly whereby today's known average, expenditures is approximately \$750.00 per quarter amounting to an annual need of approximately \$3,000.00.
+The cost of living in AS has increased significantly whereby today's known average, expenditures is approximately \$1,550.22 per quarter amounting to an annual need of approximately \$6,200.88

 MCSAP Inspection supplies budget is inclusive of all items needed to effectively conduct MCSAP inspections in the field (e.g., inspection road block signs, heavy-duty creepers and wheel blocks, gloves, forms etc.).
 Note that these costs are higher in AS compared to mainland due to high shipping costs associated with getting the supplies to AS since they cannot be obtained on island.
-Based on the condition of supplies currently on hand in the AS MCSAP and known upcoming needs, we anticipate the costs to be approximately \$450.00 per quarter this year for a total annual need of approximately \$1,800.00.
+Based on the condition of supplies currently on hand in the AS MCSAP and known upcoming needs, we anticipate the costs to be approximately \$1,950.00 per quarter this year for a total annual need of approximately \$7,600.00.

 Fuel costs are based on average past needs of the department at average market price to support four vehicles and a trailer.
-This cost is computed to be approximately \$1,500.00 per quarter for an annual total cost of \$6,000.00.
+This cost is computed to be approximately \$1,500.00 per guarter for an annual total cost of \$6,000.00.

 Media Ad costs are to support education & outreach CMV safety initiatives outlined in the planned activities and based on known past expenditures.
 These paid radio and newspaper advertisements are used to increase attendance at outreach events and promote MCSAP safety initiatives which are critical to the success of the AS Education and Outreach component of our planned activities.
 ASG Finance treats paid media advertising as supplies.
-Media costs has increased slightly, so the cost to conduct advertising campaign per quarter is estimated at \$275.00 for a total amount of annual \$1,100.00.
+Media costs has increased slightly, so the cost to conduct advertising campaign per quarter is estimated at \$400.00 for a total amount of annual \$1,600.00.

 MCSAP Publications costs will be used to replace outdated FMCSR/HMR/OOS Criteria books and resource guides for the MCSAP officers and to print bi-lingual educational hand-out pamphlets.
-Using the already stored paid printing screen for bi-lingual educational pamphlets, the estimated quarterly cost is \$250.00 for a total of \$1,000.00 annually.
+Using the already stored paid printing screen for bi-lingual educational pamphlets, the estimated quarterly cost is \$550.00 for a total of \$2,200.00 annually.